 Although intrapartum/neonatal antiretroviral medications will not prevent perinatal transmission that occurs before labor, most transmission occurs near to or during labor and delivery.
-Preexposure prophylaxis for the fetus can be provided by giving the mother a drug that rapidly crosses the placenta to produce systemic antiretroviral drug levels in the fetus during intensive exposure to HIV-1 in maternal genital secretions and blood during birth.
+Pre-exposure prophylaxis for the fetus can be provided by giving the mother a drug that rapidly crosses the placenta to produce systemic antiretroviral drug levels in the fetus during intensive exposure to HIV-1 in maternal genital secretions and blood during birth.

 Several intrapartum/neonatal antiretroviral prophylaxis regimens are applicable for women in labor who have had no prior antiretroviral therapy (Table 5).
 Available epidemiologic data from non-breastfeeding populations support the efficacy of intrapartum intravenous ZDV followed by six weeks of infant ZDV.
-Two regimens, one using a combination of ZDV and 3TC, and the other using 2 doses of nevirapine (one each for the mother and infant) were shown to reduce perinatal transmission in randomized clinical trials among breastfeeding women.
+Two regimens, one using a combination of ZDV and 3TC, and the other using two doses of nevirapine (one each for the mother and infant), were shown to reduce perinatal transmission in randomized clinical trials among breastfeeding women.
 The fourth regimen, combining ZDV with nevirapine, is based upon theoretical considerations.
-Factors to be considered in the choice of which intrapartum/neonatal regimen to administer include: availability of the drug and appropriate formulation (e.g., intravenous ZDV); ability to adhere to the regimen, particularly to the infant postnatal component of the regimen; potential for development of drug resistance in the woman and the infant, should the infant become infected despite prophylaxis, and the implications of such resistance for future treatment options and the efficacy of prophylaxis for future pregnancies; and the potential toxicity of the regimen.

-Epidemiologic data from New York State indicate that intravenous maternal intrapartum ZDV followed by oral ZDV for 6 weeks to the infant may significantly reduce transmission compared with no treatment (Table 5).
-Transmission rates were 10% (95% CI = 3%-22%) with intrapartum and neonatal ZDV compared with 27% (95% CI = 21%-33%) without ZDV, a 62% reduction in risk (95% CI = 19%-82%) [84, 85].
-Similarly, in an epidemiologic study in North Carolina, intravenous intrapartum and 6-week oral neonatal ZDV treatment was associated with a transmission rate of 11%, compared with 31% without therapy [6].
-However, oral intrapartum ZDV combined with very short-term ZDV administration to infants postnatally, e.g., the 1-week postnatal infant ZDV course in HIVNET 012 [79], has not proved effective to date.
+Epidemiologic data indicate that intravenous maternal intrapartum ZDV followed by oral ZDV for 6 weeks for the infant may significantly reduce transmission compared with no treatment (Table 5) [6, 84, 85].
+In a study in New York State, transmission rates were 10% with intrapartum and neonatal ZDV compared with 27% without ZDV, a 62% reduction in risk [84, 85].
+However, oral intrapartum ZDV combined with very short-term ZDV administration to infants postnatally, for example, the 1-week postnatal infant ZDV course in HIVNET 012 [79], was inferior to single-dose nevirapine.
 This underscores the necessity of recommending a full 6-week course of infant treatment when ZDV alone is used.

-In the PETRA trial, conducted in Uganda, South Africa, and Tanzania, ZDV and 3TC were administered orally intrapartum and to the woman and infant for 7 days postnatally (Table 5).
+In the PETRA trial, conducted in a breastfeeding population in Uganda, South Africa, and Tanzania, ZDV and 3TC were administered orally intrapartum and to the woman and infant for 7 days postnatally (Table 5).
 At age 6 weeks, the rates of transmission were 9% in the ZDV-3TC arm versus 15% in the placebo arm, a 42% reduction in transmission [63].
-However, no differences in transmission were observed when oral ZDV and 3TC were administered only during the intrapartum period (transmission of 14% in the ZDV-3TC arm versus 15% in the placebo arm), indicating that some postexposure prophylaxis is needed, at least in breastfeeding settings.
-In a study of ZDV-3TC given during pregnancy and for 6 weeks to the infant in France, the M184V mutation associated with 3TC resistance was observed at 6 weeks postpartum in 52 of 132 women (39%) with HIV RNA levels >200 copies/mL; resistance was only observed in women who had received antenatal ZDV-3TC for 4 weeks or longer [25].
-No ZDV or 3TC resistance was observed with intrapartum/1 week postpartum ZDV-3TC in the SAINT study in South Africa [124].
+However, no differences in transmission were observed when ZDV and 3TC were administered only during the intrapartum period (transmission of 14% in the ZDV-3TC arm versus 15% in the placebo arm), indicating that some postexposure prophylaxis is needed, at least in breastfeeding settings.
+In the United States, administration of ZDV-3TC to the mother postnatally in addition to the infant would not be required for prophylaxis against transmission because HIV-1 infected women in the U.S. are advised not to breastfeed their infants (although ZDV-3TC might be indicated as part of a combination postnatal treatment regimen for a woman who requires treatment).

-In the HIVNET 012 trial, conducted in Uganda, a regimen consisting of a single dose of oral nevirapine given to the woman at onset of labor and a single dose to the infant at age 48 hours was compared with oral ZDV given to the woman every 3 hours during labor and postnatally to the infant for 7 days (Table 5).
-At age 6 weeks, the rates of transmission were 12% (95% CI = 8%-16%) in the nevirapine arm versus 21% (95% CI = 16%-26%) in the ZDV arm, a 47% reduction (95% CI = 20%-64%) in transmission [79].
+In the HIVNET 012 trial, conducted in a breastfeeding population in Uganda, a regimen consisting of a single dose of oral nevirapine given to the woman at onset of labor and a single dose to the infant at age 48 hours was compared with oral ZDV given to the woman every 3 hours during labor and postnatally to the infant for 7 days (Table 4).
+At age 6 weeks, the rates of transmission were 12% in the nevirapine arm versus 21% in the ZDV arm, a 42% reduction in transmission [79].
 No significant short-term toxicity was observed in either group.
-Because no placebo group was included, no conclusions can be drawn regarding the efficacy of the intrapartum/1-week neonatal ZDV regimen versus no treatment.